danhbh03/HNKHSV/README.md

-open git bash in visual studio code cd to fashion-store then alias composer='php /composer.phar' then php -S localhost:8080 -t public click on the link and add /index to it
+Open git bash in visual studio code then cd to fashion-store.
+After that type alias composer='php /composer.phar' on git bash then type php -S localhost:8080 -t public.
+Lastly click on the link in git bash and add /index to it